iterative/dvc.org/static/docs/commands-reference/import-url.md

 user from having to manually copy files from each of the remote storage schemes, and from having to install CLI tools for each service.

-Note that import stages are considered always locked.
-(See `dvc lock`.)
-They can not be unlocked.
+Note that import stages are considered always "locked" - meaning that if you run `dvc repro`, they won't be updated.
 Use `dvc update` on them to update the downloaded file or directory from the external data source.

 ## Options